Xinan15/Java-Practice/Notes-OOP/3-Object Containers.md

 ### ArrayList Storage
 An `ArrayList` in Java is stored continuously in memory.<br>

-It's backed by a dynamic array, meaning all elements are in a contiguous memory location.
+It's backed by a dynamic array, meaning all elements are in a contiguous memory location.<br>

+In an object array in Java, each element stores a reference to an object.
+These references point to the actual objects located in the heap memory.
+When you create an object array, regardless of the object type, the array itself doesn't directly store the objects.
+Instead, it stores the memory addresses (references) where these objects can be found.

+For instance, if you have an array of `String` objects, each element in the array holds a reference to a `String` object.
+If you modify the object through any of these references, the change is reflected across all references to that object, since they all point to the same memory location.

+It's important to note that when an object array is first created, before any objects are assigned to its elements, each element in the array will hold the default value `null`.
+This `null` value indicates that the array element does not currently reference any object.

 ### Time Complexity of ArrayList Operations
 - **Access**: `O(1)` - Direct index access.